brettinternet/brettinternet.github.io/content/self-hosted/_index.md

 comments: true
 ---

+Remember the old iPhone commercial from the late 2000s which introduced Apple's AppStore with the phrase, "There's an app for that"?
+That's how open source services are now.
+There's a wide selection of useful and mature software that containerization has made exceptionally portable.

-Self-hosting is a satisfying hobby with a plethora of utility for those willing to try it out.
-My own [homelab](/homelab) has become a severely overkill, but it's not required to take self-hosting that far.
-You can securely host applications with a cheap desktop in your home with minimal effort.
-However, I find that this hobby has become an excellent way to prototype and try new technologies out.
+My own [homelab](/homelab) has become a monorepo of DevOps overkill, but self-hosting can be simple and easy with Docker.
+You can securely host applications with a cheap desktop in your home with minimal effort and a single docker-compose configuration file.

 ## Demo